SimulatedGREG/electron-vue/docs/en/using-static-assets.md

 </script>
 ```

-Here `webpack` will not bundle the `unsplash.png` image and the app will look inside the `static/imgs/unsplash.png` directory for the asset.
-Thanks to `vue-loader` for doing most of the dirty work for us.
+Here `webpack` will not bundle the `unsplash.png` image and the application will look inside the `static/imgs/unsplash.png` directory for the asset.
+Thanks to `vue-loader`, all of the dirty work is done for us.

 ### Use Case within JS with `fs`,`path` and `__static`

-Let's say we have a static asset that we need to read into our application using `fs`, but how do we get a proper path to the `static/` directory? electron-vue provides a global variable named `__static` that will yield a proper path to the `static/` directory in both development and production.
+Let's say we have a static asset that we need to read into our application using `fs`, but how do we get a reliable path, in both development and production, to the `static/` directory? electron-vue provides a global variable named `__static` that will yield a proper path to the `static/` directory.
 Here's how we can use it to read a file.

 **static/someFile.txt**